BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 2) Training in rhythmic breathing with extended exhalation.

-It is known that the rhythm of breathing and the depth of inhalation/exhalation can affect the emotional state of a person.
-For example, rhythmic, calm breathing reduces the excitability of not only the respiratory center but also some other centers, for example, the emotional one.
+It is known that the rhythm of breathing and the depth of inhalation/exhalation can affect a person’s emotional state.
+For example, rhythmic, calm breathing reduces the excitability of the respiratory and other centers, such as the emotional one.
 The basis of this phenomenon is the following psychophysiological mechanism.
-Inhalation is associated with excitation of the sympathetic nervous system.
-Exhalation is associated with its inhibition.
-During inhalation, the person’s mental state is activated, and during exhalation, the whole organism calms down and relaxes.
-Thus, in order to bring oneself to rest and emotional balance with the help of breathing, one should gradually increase the expiratory phase (including pause) in the respiratory cycle.
+Inhalation stimulates the sympathetic nervous system, while exhalation promotes its inhibition.
+During inhalation, a person’s mental state becomes activated, whereas exhalation allows the entire organism to calm down and relax.
+Thus, to bring oneself to rest and emotional balance with the help of breathing, one should gradually increase the expiratory phase (including pause) in the respiratory cycle.

-The purpose of the training is the predominance of the expiratory phase over the inhalation provided that breathing exercises do not lead to an increase in sympathetic activity.
-Therefore, at this stage, respiratory training is conducted under the control of heart rate and EMG of the frontal muscles.
+The purpose of the training is to predominate the expiratory phase over the inhalation, provided that breathing exercises do not increase sympathetic activity.
+Thus, respiratory training at this stage occurs under the supervision of the frontal muscles’ heart rate and the EMG.
 With proper breathing, heart rate and EMG of the frontal muscles should not increase.

-At the end of the training session, a monitoring session is recommended.
-During a monitoring session, in a calm state, all signals used in the training are recorded too.
-This session is used to compare respiration, heart rate, and EMG before and after training.
+A monitoring session is recommended at the end of the training session.
+During this session, all signals used in the training are recorded while the individual remains in a calm state.
+This session compares respiration, heart rate, and EMG before and after training.

-Controlled breathing is a powerful physiological mechanism for supporting emotional self-control, and for achieving focus and calm.
-Breathing biofeedback training is very easy to perform: from 10 to 15 sessions in total, each for 25-30 minutes.
+Controlled breathing is a powerful physiological mechanism for supporting emotional self-control and achieving focus and calm.
+Breathing biofeedback training is very easy to perform: there are 10 to 15 sessions in total, each lasting 25-30 minutes.

 BREATHING BIOFEEDBACK HOME USE DEVICE